Cosys-Lab/Cosys-AirSim/README.md

 * Updated LIDAR sensor: Fixed not tracing correctly
 * Added option to hot-reload plugin through Unreal Editor (faster development)
 * Added usage of engine-time for frequency updaters and timestamps instead of real-time.
 Useful for heavy performance sensor modalities.
 Currently only usable on the Echo and LIDAR sensor types.
-* Added skid steering sim-mode and vehicle type based on NVidia tank PhysX vehicle model.
+* Added [skid steering SimMode and vehicle type](docs/skid_steer_vehicle.md) based on NVidia tank PhysX vehicle model.
 ClearPath Husky and Pioneer P3DX implemented as vehicle types using this new vehicle model.

 ## What's New
 * A ROS wrapper for multirotors is available.
 See [airsim_ros_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_ros_pkgs) for the ROS API, and [airsim_tutorial_pkgs](https://github.com/microsoft/AirSim/blob/master/ros/src/airsim_tutorial_pkgs) for tutorials.